Spin glass phase at zero temperature in the Edwards-Anderson model: Introduction

 Besides the above, the few other results that have been proved rigorously about the EA model include stochastic stability and the Ghirlanda--Guerra identities in a weak form for the edge overlap.
 We refer to the excellent monograph by \citet{contuccigiardina13} for details.

 One of the great unsolved questions in spin glass theory concerns the validity of the ``Parisi picture''~\cite{parisi07} versus the ``droplet theory'' of \citet{fisherhuse86}.
-Conclusively settling this controversy has remained out of the reach of rigorous mathematics until this day.
+Conclusively settling this controversy has remained out of the reach of rigorous mathematics to this day.
 Theorem~\ref{boundarythm} and Corollary~\ref{overcor} in the present paper are related to this problem.
-As explained nicely in \citet{krzakalamartin00}, the Parisi picture implies that one can overturn all spins in a macroscopic subset of $\{0,1,\ldots,L\}^3$ with $O(1)$ energy cost, whereas the droplet theory implies that the minimum cost grows as a small positive power of $L$.
+As explained by \citet{krzakalamartin00}, the Parisi picture implies that one can overturn all spins in a macroscopic subset of $\{0,1,\ldots,L\}^3$ with $O(1)$ energy cost, whereas the droplet theory implies that the minimum cost grows as a small positive power of $L$.
 While Corollary \ref{overcor} does not settle this debate, it is the first result to show that one can indeed find macroscopic regions with interface energies that are negligible compared to the size of the interface.

 An interesting question about the bond overlap and the site overlap is whether there is a relation between these two quantities.
 The property that they approximately behave like functions of each other at large volumes was introduced in \citet{parisiricci-tersenghi00} and numerically verified by \citet*{contuccietal06} and further developed in \citet*{contuccietal07}.
 This is known as ``overlap equivalence''.
 The overlap equivalence picture contradicts the ``trivial-non-trivial'' (TNT) picture proposed by \citet{palassiniyoung00} and \citet{krzakalamartin00}, which says that at low temperatures, the bond overlap is concentrated near a deterministic value, but the site overlap fluctuates.
+In this context, note that although our Theorem \ref{mainthm} shows that the site overlap concentrates near zero after a small perturbation, it is unclear whether that contradicts the TNT picture, since it does not say anything about the site overlap in the absence of perturbation.